yixuanx/Resume/README.md

 * Tech stack: Java, Redis, Oracle, Spring
 * Responsible:
   * Conducted in-depth analysis of market risk data, processes and rules;
-  * Analyzed millions of logs, classified and isolated risk data, then processed them pipelines;
+  * Analyzed millions of logs, classified and isolated risk data, then processed them with pipelines;
   * Utilized concurrency to improve processing speed.
 * Achievements:
   * Increased processing data volume from millions to billions, and reduced user waiting time from hours to minutes.